Uniswap/web3-react/Custom-Connectors.md

 ## Implement Required Functions

-For ideas on how to implement required functions, see [src/connectors/](./src/connectors/).
+For ideas on how to implement required functions, see [src/connectors/](./src/connectors/), or the [web3-react-connectors](https://github.com/NoahZinsmeister/web3-react-connectors) repo.

 ```typescript
 async getProvider(networkId?: number): Promise<Provider>